Naraka: Bladepoint: Reception

 Naraka: Bladepoint received "mixed or average" reviews according to review aggregator Metacritic.
-The game was nominated as Best Multiplayer Game 2021 of Golden Joystick Awards on October 19, 2021, which is the one of the oldest game awards globally.
+In Japan, four critics from Famitsu gave the game a total score of 32 out of 40, with each critic awarding the game an 8 out of 10.
+The game was nominated as Best Multiplayer Game 2021 of Golden Joystick Awards on October 19, 2021, which is one of the oldest game awards globally.

 Player count and revenue

 The game hit over 120,000 concurrent players in its April Steam test.
 By November 9, 2021, the game has reached more than 6 million copies selling globally.
 It means that it had more than $250 million gross revenue by selling copies and in-game virtual collectibles.